Python script for normalizing demographic data across zip codes

 def impute_nulls(self, df: pd.DataFrame, numeric_cols: List[str]) -> pd.DataFrame:

-"""Applies median imputation with fallback to zero for sparse rural geographies."""
+"""Applies median imputation for sparse rural geographies."""

 imputer = SimpleImputer(strategy="median")